Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:model}, we establish the theoretical model that constitutes the focus of this paper.
-Section~\ref{sec:framework} formalizes the concept of \gls{af}'s aliasing effect, and presents our framework to understand their structure.
-Next, Section~\ref{sec:chirp} extends our findings using a local spatial spectral modeling that connects it with known \gls{ff} principles.
-The practical guidelines that originate from our framework follow in Section~\ref{sec:guidelines}.
-Finally, Sections~\ref{sec:ula} and ~\ref{sec:uca} apply our theoretical framework, respectively, to specific \gls{ula} and \gls{uca} topologies, providing closed-form expressions that explain the grating lobes' structure.
+Section \ref{sec:model} introduces the theoretical model considered in this paper.
+Section \ref{sec:framework} formalizes the concepts of the \gls{af} and aliasing artifacts, and presents the proposed framework to understand their structure.
+Next, section \ref{sec:chirp} introduces a spectral modelling of the steering signals that connects the proposed framework to established \gls{ff} principles.
+This section also details the practical guidelines that originate from our framework.
+Finally, sections \ref{sec:ula} and \ref{sec:uca} apply the proposed theoretical framework to specific \gls{ula} and \gls{uca} topologies, providing closed-form expressions that explain the structure of the resulting grating lobes.